ldci/redCV/README.md

 *red -u -c FileName -> creates a specific LibRT*

 *then just red -c FileName -> Faster compilation*
+### NEW JULY 1 2017
+Quick Convex Hull algorithm added to RedCV.

+Samples and documentation updated.

 ### NEW JUNE 22 2017